robert-kuropkat/e4cTraining/MongoDB_Crash_Course/README.md

 selected.
 - [MongoDB Shell v2.2.10 for Windows x64](https://www.mongodb.com/try/download/shell).
 Usage statistics were disabled using disableTelemetry() at the command prompt.
 - MongoDB for VS Code v1.6.0 (telemetry disabled in extension settins)
-- JSDoc was used to document it with a README.md used by GitPgaes.
+- JSDoc was used to document it with a README.md used by GitPgaes.  `jsdoc -c .\conf.json . `
 - Added ESLint to the mix.
-Installed via 'npm t -D eslint`
+Installed via `npm t -D eslint`

+## ToDo

+ - Create a build process to automatically run JSDoc since I keep forgetting it.

 ## Documentation